carymrobbins/carymrobbins.github.io/posts/dev/2020-03-25-overriding-type-class-instances-2.md

 Nice, it works!

-Let's explore the possibilities for a moment using a function for easily creating a overrides on the fly.
+Let's explore the possibilities for a moment using a function for easily creating overrides on the fly.

 ```haskell
 override :: a -> proxy xs -> Override a xs